Stewart Center for Executive Education

 Associate Director, Executive Education

-Carol has been in her role as the Associate Director of Executive Education for more than 20 years.
-With expertise in student affairs and academic advising, Carol plays an integral role in shaping Tulane’s Executive MBA program.
+Carol Spansel has been in her role as the Associate Director of Executive Education for more than 20 years.
+With expertise in student affairs and academic advising, she plays an integral role in shaping Tulane’s Executive MBA program.
 She holds a bachelor’s degree in English Literature from Tulane, and a master’s degree in the same subject from the University of New Orleans.

 Senior Program Coordinator

-A dedicated marketing professional with expertise in strategic planning, Gracia Zaccaro joined the Freeman School in May of 2019.
+A dedicated marketing professional with expertise in strategic planning, Gracia Zaccaro Perrilliat joined the Freeman School in May of 2019.
 Previously, she spent five years as a marketing analyst at Pan-American Life Insurance Group, where she played an integral role in developing and executing strategic marketing initiatives.
-Gracia graduated from the University of New Orleans in 2013 with a degree in marketing.
+She graduated from the University of New Orleans in 2013 with a degree in marketing.

 Executive Director of Executive Education